alielw/APS-NGS-day1-PM/README.md

         cd /fastdata/$USER/align/HISAT2/60A
         nano HISAT2_60A.sh

-* Specify the requirements for the hpc and give the path to the Genomics Software Repository.
+* Specify the requirements for ShARC and give the path to the Genomics Software Repository.

         #!/bin/bash
         #$ -l h_rt=00:15:00